Last Letters from Hav: Plot summary

 Last Letters from Hav is a narrative account of the author's six-month visit to the fictional country of Hav.
 The novel is written in the form of travel literature.
-The work is structured in an episodic format with each chapter corresponding to a month spent in Hav.
+It begins with the author being sent to the city on an assignment from the New Gotham Magazine.
 Hav itself is imagined to be a cosmopolitan small independent peninsula located somewhere in the eastern Mediterranean.

-The novel proceeds with little in the way of connecting plot but contains several episodes describing the author's subjective experience in Hav.
-The author narrates a string of evocative episodes including visiting a languid casino, a courteous man claiming to be the true Caliph, watching a citywide roof race, and a visit to the mysterious British agency.
-The novel concludes with the author's invited visit to a strange ritual conclave where she observes several cowled men whom she thinks she might recognize as her acquaintances from her time in Hav.
-The author then recounts the rise of strange and ill-defined tensions in the country.
-The author decides to leave the country amidst the growing unrest.
+The novel is episodic, with no overarching plot.
+But contains several episodes describing the author's subjective experience in Hav.
+A string of evocative episodes include visiting a languid casino, meeting a courteous man claiming to be the true Caliph, watching a city-wide roof race, and a visit to the mysterious British agency.

+The novel concludes with an invited visit to a strange ritual conclave where the author observes several cowled men, whom she thinks she might recognise as her acquaintances in Hav.
+She then recounts the rise of strange and ill-defined tensions in the country, and decides to leave amidst growing unrest.
 On the last line of the novel the author writes that she could, from the train station, see warships approaching on the horizon.